 Most boat projects begin with a stack of sketches and notes, rough ideas at first leading to more detailed drawings.
 No doubt it's due to the Capt's engineering gene.

-Below the new thruster minus its blades; deceptively simple in appearance but requiring some creative bottom redesign, fiberglass work and new hydraulic and electrical wiring runs.
+Below is the shiny new thruster minus its blades; deceptively simple in appearance, it requires some creative bottom redesign, fiberglass work, and some new hydraulic and electrical wiring runs.

 This green tube, fiberglassed in place, will house the new thruster.

 Project completed, the new stern thruster is ready for action.